omribenami/pedagogy-bot/README.md

 ## Features
  - Monitor kids homework status
+ - Monitor kids events(goodwork, late, etc...) status
  - Schedule when to run.
- - Creates a TXT file which being monitored as an Home Assistant sensor)
+ - Creates a JSON file which is being monitored as an Home Assistant sensors

 ## Components and Frameworks used in pedagogy